On Air Now

 Although Joe turns Tuco in for reward money, he later rescues him from being hanged and the duo team up to get the better of a criminal who is on the loose.

 The best Morricone theme?
 The Italian master certainly created one of the most iconic pieces of film music with his main theme, and the rest of the score to The Good, the Bad and the Ugly comes complete with all the classic Morricone traits including whistling, yodeling and gunfire.

 The main two-note motif is used for each of the main three characters from the 1966 film, but played on three different instruments.
 Blondie (played by Clint Eastwood) is represented by a flute, Angel Eyes (Lee Van Cleef) an ocarina, and Tuco (Eli Wallach) a choir.

-With Morricone's music, mock coyote howls, whips and electric guitars became a feature of film music, sending Westerns in an entirely new direction.
+With Ennio Morricone's music, mock coyote howls, whips and electric guitars became a feature of film music, sending Westerns in an entirely new direction.
 The main theme was a hit in the charts, with the soundtrack album staying in the Billboard charts in America for over a year.